 The standing track welcomes papers that study individuals in teams (e.g., how multiple-team membership impacts on individual learning and adaptation, how individual performance is influenced by team dynamics), teams as units (dynamic views on team processes, antecedents and consequences of team performance, team emergent states, team training, empirically supported team interventions, virtual teams) as well as the inter-team dynamics in larger social systems (e.g., multi-team systems dynamics and effectiveness, multiparty systems).
 The research topic is inclusive and we expect papers that use or combine theoretical insights from a variety of disciplines.

-UN Sustainable Development Goals (SDG)
+UN Sustainable Development Goals (SDG):

-Monika Maslikowska – monika.maslikowska@psychologie.uzh.ch
+Monika Maslikowska, University of Zurich – monika.maslikowska@psychologie.uzh.ch

 ST09_03 – Leadership